Uses In The Laundry

 Washing soda is renowned for its ability to dissolve grease.
 Soak greasy clothes and textiles overnight in a strong solution, before washing normally.

-For smelly machines, remove the odour by adding 300-500g of Lectric Washing Soda to the empty drum and run a hot wash WITHOUT a pre wash.
+Add 300-500g of Lectric Washing Soda to the empty drum and run a hot wash WITHOUT a pre wash.
 Checkout our instructional videos to see exactly how to clean your washing machine with Lectric Washing Soda.

 Make a paste of 4 tablespoons of Lectric Washing Soda and ¼ cup of warm water.
 Using rubber gloves, gently rub paste into dampened stain and wash as usual.